-Although providing space for a viable interpretation of the possibility space structure found in gauge theory the anti-haecceitist approach does nothing about removing what would seem like otiose mathematical structure - to dispense with this surplus structure we need to move the reduced phase space.
+Although providing space for a viable interpretation of the possibility space structure found in gauge theory the anti-Haecceitist approach does nothing about removing what would seem like superfluous mathematical structure - to dispense with this surplus structure we need to move to the reduced phase space.
 Now, this space has obvious interpretational benefits since, as seen above, if all goes well the reduced space will be a symplectic manifold with the integral curves of the reduced Hamiltonian vector field naturally identified as representing physical histories and points as representing physically distinct instantaneous states.
-Thus the reduced space will, by definition, not feature any undertermination and if we endow it with the privileged status as our fundamental possibility arena we reap the reward of recovering the ability to use our conventional representational structure for theories which display gauge symmetry.
-Since we have regained a one-to-one correspondence between possibility space points and physically distinct instantaneous states the haeccitism/anti-haecceitism distinction becomes moot and our representative framework is happily freed from metaphysical commitments concerning the nature of identity and modality.
-The superiority of, when possible, reduction as an interpretational stance has been advocated principally by Gordon Belot and John Earman (Belot [1996], [2000], [2003], [2003]; Earman [2001]; and Belot and Earman [1999],[2001]).
-We will call it the reductionism with regard to constrained Hamiltonian theory and a close association can be made between it and Dirac's theorem as defined above - in fact it would seem fair to say that the reductive philosophical stance is the natural interpretational consequence of a strict reading of Dirac's theorem.
-Arguments towards the non-applicability of symplectic reduction (corresponding to Dirac's theorem) for the specific case of non-relativistic reparameterization invariant mechanics will be the major preoccupation of the next section.
-Section 5 will then focus on techniques for representing time and change within the unreduced phase space before we will return, in section 6, to interpretational issues connected with both reductionism/anti-reductionism and haeccitism/anti-haecceitism.
+Thus the reduced space will, by definition, not feature any underdetermination associated with gauge symmetry and if we endow it with the privileged status as our fundamental possibility arena we reap the reward of recovering the ability to use our conventional representational scheme for theories which display gauge symmetry.
+Since we have regained a one-to-one correspondence between possibility space points and physically distinguishable instantaneous states the Haecceitism/anti-Haecceitism distinction discussed above becomes less significant.
+The superiority of, when possible, reduction as an interpretational stance has been advocated principally by Gordon Belot and John Earman (Belot [1996], [2000], [2003], [2003]; Earman [2002]; Belot and Earman [1999], [2001]).
+We will call it the reductionism with regard to constrained Hamiltonian theory and a close association can be made between it and Dirac's theorem as defined above - in fact, it would seem fair to say that the reductive philosophical stance is the natural interpretational consequence of a strict reading of Dirac's theorem.
+Arguments towards the non-applicability of symplectic reduction (corresponding to Dirac's theorem) for the specific case of nonrelativistic reparameterisation invariant mechanics will be the major preoccupation of the next section. §5 will then focus on techniques for representing time and change within the unreduced phase space before we will return, in §6, to interpretational issues connected with both reductionism/anti-reductionism and Haecceitism/anti-Haecceitism.